atomone-hub/atomone/x/feemarket/AIMD.md

 AIMD EIP-1559 introduces a few new parameters to the EIP-1559 fee market:

-* **`Alpha`**: This is the amount we additively increase the learning rate when the target utilization is less than the current utilization i.e. the block was more full than the target size.
+* **`Alpha`**: This is the amount we additively increase the learning rate when the target gas is less than the current gas i.e. the block was more full than the target gas.
 This must be a value that is greater than `0.0`.
-* **`Beta`**: This is the amount we multiplicatively decrease the learning rate when the target utilization is greater than the current utilization i.e. the block was less full than the target size.
+* **`Beta`**: This is the amount we multiplicatively decrease the learning rate when the target gas is greater than the current gas i.e. the block was less full than the target gas.
 This must be a value that is greater than `0.0`.
-* **`Window`**: This is the number of blocks we look back to compute the current utilization.
+* **`Window`**: This is the number of blocks we look back to compute the current gas.
 This must be a value that is greater than `0`.
-Instead of only utilizing the previous block's utilization, we now consider the utilization of the previous `Window` blocks.
+Instead of only utilizing the previous block's gas, we now consider the gas of the previous `Window` blocks.
-* **`Gamma`**: This determines whether you are additively increase or multiplicatively decreasing the learning rate based on the target and current block utilization.
+* **`Gamma`**: This determines whether you are additively increase or multiplicatively decreasing the learning rate based on the target and current block gas.
 This must be a value that is between `[0, 1]`.
-For example, if `Gamma = 0.25`, then we multiplicatively decrease the learning rate if the average ratio of current block size to max block size over some window of blocks is within `(0.25, 0.75)` and additively increase it if outside that range.
+For example, if `Gamma = 0.25`, then we multiplicatively decrease the learning rate if the average ratio of current block gas to max block gas over some window of blocks is within `(0.25, 0.75)` and additively increase it if outside that range.
 * **`MaxLearningRate`**: This is the maximum learning rate that can be applied to the base fee.
 This must be a value that is between `[0, 1]`.